Yipara logoYipara

 Dry & Cracked Dog Nose

 A dog dry nose is one of the most common concerns pet owners search for.
 While a temporarily dry nose is usually harmless — it can happen after sleeping, in dry weather, or near heat sources — a persistently dry cracked dog nose may indicate something more.
 Why is my dogs nose dry and cracked?
-Common causes include nasal hyperkeratosis (excess keratin buildup, common in older dogs and brachycephalic breeds), sunburn, dehydration, or autoimmune conditions like lupus.
+Common causes include excessive nose hardening (excess keratin buildup, common in older dogs and brachycephalic breeds), sunburn, dehydration, or autoimmune skin conditions.
 Dog dry nose treatment starts with dog-safe nose balm, but severe cracking needs veterinary attention.

 Runny Nose in Dogs (Clear Discharge)